TIM3H3AD/headless_triangles_build/README.md

 This wallet supports the staking=0 option in the triangles.conf file to disable the stake miner thread for pool and exchange operators.

+---

-(To compile on 18.04 you will need to downgrade SSL.
-Skip these REMOVE & INSTALL SSL commands if installing on 16.04, just BUILD)
+Note: To compile on 18.04 you will need to downgrade SSL.
+Skip these REMOVE & INSTALL SSL commands if installing on 16.04 & just BUILD)

-REMOVE & INSTALL SSL
+REMOVE & INSTALL SSL (for 18.04+)
 ---
 sudo apt remove libssl-dev